kadirahq/fast-render/README.md

 meteor add meteorhacks:fast-render
 ~~~

-After that, make sure you've moved your Iron Router routes (`router.js` file or relavant files) to a place which can be access by both server and client. (i.e. the `lib` folder).
+After that, make sure you've moved your route related code (`router.js` file or relavant files) to a place which can be access by both server and client. (i.e. the `lib` folder).

+To add Fast Render support to FlowRouter, visit [here](https://github.com/kadirahq/flow-router#fast-render).

+Rest of the documentation is for apps utilizing Iron Router.

 Then add the `fastRender: true` option to your route: